 - 50% of fees are due before work placement or exchange.

-A student is an overdue debtor to Southampton Solent University if he/she:
+A student is an overdue debtor to Solent University if they:

-- Fails to pay any fees and charges by the specified due dates or fails to meet agreed payment plans.
+- Fail to pay any fees and charges by the specified due dates or fail to meet agreed payment plans.

-- Fails to return, or pay for the replacement cost of any library book, software, equipment or kit issued on loan.
+- Fail to return, or pay for the replacement cost of any library book, software, equipment or kit issued on loan.

 Sanctions are imposed on students who fail to pay tuition fees and other related fees by the due date and on those students who have defaulted on agreed payment plans.

 Where the debt is for non-tuition fees, or low level tuition fee debt the University will issue a warning allowing students to pay before imposing the following sanctions:

 - a block on registering on a new course,